|Country:||United States of America (USA)|

 Sabro hops are available to be purchased from multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Sabro Hops
+Origin and Geneology of the Sabro Hop

 Sabro is the result of a unique cross-pollination of a female Neomexicanus hop.
+It was released in 2018.

 Flavor & Aroma Profile of Sabro Hops